 In California, Cabernet Sauvignon and Cabernet-based blends rank among the state’s most prized bottlings.
 The noble grape produces dry, full-flavored wines with aromas and flavors that commonly include notes of berries, currants, cassis, bell pepper and toasty oak.
 Cabernet Sauvignon’s aging potential can extend 10-20 years or more, although five to nine years is more typical and many wines can be enjoyed upon release.
 The wine is second only to Chardonnay in volume sold in the U.S.

 The Cabernet Sauvignon Grape

-DNA genetic fingerprinting research at the University of California at Davis has revealed Cabernet Sauvignon to be a cross between the Cabernet Franc and Sauvignon Blanc grapes.
-The variety is California’s most widely planted red winegrape with 90,782 acres reported in 2016.
-Napa Valley, San Luis Obispo County, Sonoma and Lodi/San Joaquin County are the regions with the most plantings.
+Research at the University of California at Davis has revealed Cabernet Sauvignon to be a cross between the Cabernet Franc and Sauvignon Blanc grapes.
+The variety is California’s most widely planted red winegrape with most of the state’s acreage located in Napa County, San Luis Obispo County, Sonoma County and Lodi/San Joaquin County.

 California Cabernet Sauvignon Grape Crush Tonnage